neondatabase/website/content/docs/guides/logical-replication-materialize.md

 ## Create a publication

 After logical replication is enabled in Neon, the next step is to create a publication for the tables that you want to replicate to Materialize.
-You’ll also need a user for Materialize with sufficient privileges to manage replication.

 1. From a `psql` client connected to your Neon database or from the **Neon SQL Editor**, set the [replica identity](https://www.postgresql.org/docs/current/sql-altertable.html#SQL-ALTERTABLE-REPLICA-IDENTITY) to `FULL` for each table that you want to replicate to Materialize: